wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 4. Submit to App Store and Google Play
 5. Mobiloud will upload your app and design an icon and launch screen for you on the online stores.
 Or, you can request the binaries if you want to do it yourself.

-How much does it cost?
+= How much does it cost? =

 With Mobiloud, you’ll get an app at a price to suit your budget.
-You can purchase a lifetime licence or sign-up for a rolling contact.
-There are no unexpected surprises.
+You can [purchase a lifetime licence](www.mobiloud.com/lifetime-license/?ref=plugindesc) or [sign-up for a monthly subscription](http://www.mobiloud.com/pricing/?ref=plugindesc).

 == Screenshots ==